symfony/symfony-docs/contributing/documentation/standards.rst

 --------------------------

 Symfony documentation uses the United States English dialect, commonly called `American English`_.
-Disputes over vocabulary will always be resolved using the `American English Oxford Dictionary`_ reference.
-Disputes over neologisms not included yet in the dictionary will be resolved by Symfony Documentation maintainers.
+The `American English Oxford Dictionary`_ is used as the vocabulary reference.

-In addition, documentation contents should follow these rules:
+In addition, documentation follows these rules:

 * **Section titles**: use a variant of the title case, where the first word is always capitalized and all other words are capitalized, except for